viniciusteles/backup_driver/README.md

 # BackupDriver

-BackupDriver is a tool created to backup files form Unix systems.
+BackupDriver is a tool created to backup files from Unix systems.
 It's was created to address some very specific personal needs:

   * Backup log files to Amazon S3 and remove them from the server
   * Backup local mysql databases to Amazon S3